Browse all recipes →

 Ingredients

-• 2 Cups long-grain white rice
+• 2 cups long-grain white rice

-• 3½ to 4 Cups water
+• 3½ to 4 cups water

-• 2 Tbsp salted butter
+• 2 Tbsp salted butter or olive oil

 • 1 lb sweet Italian sausage, sliced into thick coins